hwanghaihui-blip/PCRC/README.md

 # PCRC Standalone Code Package

-This package contains the standalone code needed to run the PCRC experiments on a local machine.
-Large raw datasets, generated rollouts, figures, tables, audit logs, manuscript drafts, and historical delivery bundles are intentionally not included.
+This package contains the code needed to run the PCRC experiments on a local machine.

 The package keeps the project runnable and compact: